-Four-year-olds Teacher's Action Love to talk, so make time for talking and listening.
+Four-year-olds Teacher's Action Five-year-olds Teacher's Action Love to talk, so make time for talking and listening.
+Enjoy telling stories, so involve students in telling the Bible story.
 Like silly, rhyming words, so use word plays, rhymes, fun words.
+Desire to complete tasks, so be flexible with timing.
 Enjoy anything new, so introduce new books, games, and activities.
+Prefer the "tried and true," so don't insist that students try new things.
 Change interest rapidly, so plan many short activities.
-Lack perfectionism, so accept artwork and crafts "as is."
+Desire to please, so offer positive feedback.
+Lack perfectionism, accept artwork and crafts "as is."
+Judge abilities accurately, so give sincere praise.
 Test behavioral boundaries, so be firm and consistent.
+Focus for a longer time, so include longer activities.
 Enjoy group play, so use group games and activities.
+Expand intellectually, encourage Scripture memorization.
 Prefer certain friends, so allow natural choice of partners.
+Learn by asking questions, so take time to respond.
 Exaggerate, so accept this tendency and downplay its importance.
+Need times of quiet, so provide space away from four-year-olds.
 Love to move, so include action songs, signing, pantomime.
+Like responsibility, recruit students' assistance.